There is no such thing as bad weather, just the wrong clothes. That saying couldn’t be any more true.

 To ensure you’re as comfortable as possible during our workshop and tour, it’s best to come prepared with the right clothing.

-This guide will provide you the basic information on how to dress properly for the various weather conditions we’re going to experience on our tour when in Iceland.
+This guide will provide you the basic information on how to dress properly for the various weather conditions we’re going to experience on my tours.

 PLEASE NOTE: Everyone has different thresholds when it comes to keeping warm.
 Only you can know your own threshold.
 If you think you’ll be harder to heat, then it goes without saying to pack extra layers to keep you warm.